Wi-Fi Alliance: Wi-Fi Direct

 In October 2010, the Alliance began to certify Wi-Fi Direct, that allows Wi-Fi-enabled devices to communicate directly with each other by setting up ad-hoc networks, without going through a wireless access point or hotspot.
 Since 2009 when it was first announced, some suggested Wi-Fi Direct might replace the need for Bluetooth on applications that do not rely on Bluetooth low energy.

 WPA

 Wi-Fi Protected Access is a security mechanism based on IEEE 802.11i amendment to the standard that the Wi-Fi Alliance started to certify from the year of 2003.

 IBSS with Wi-Fi Protected Setup

 IBSS with Wi-Fi Protected Setup would enable the creation of ad hoc network between devices directly without central access point.

 Wi-Fi Passpoint

 Wi-Fi Passpoint, alternatively known as Hotspot 2.0, is a solution for enabling inter-carrier roaming.
 It utilizes IEEE 802.11u.

 Wi-Fi Easy Connect

 Wi-Fi Easy Connect is a protocol that would enable easily establishing connections via QR code.

-WPS
+Wi-Fi Protected Setup

 Wi-Fi Protected Setup (WPS) is a network security standard to simply create a secure wireless home network, created and introduced by Wi-Fi Alliance in 2006.